SeanBlackford37/Chess-agent/README.md

 ## How to guide
 To make your own agent look to CheeseGame.java you will need to make sure the agent implements CheessPlayer <br />
 Chess player uses the function chooseMove <br />
-To add an agent to the enviroment to test you you import it to chess main where you create a new chess game and run the agent against another agent <br />
+To add an agent to the enviroment to test you need import it to chess main where you create a new chess game and run the agent against another agent <br />

 ## Environment Set Up